 Found 10 - 20 results of 103 programs matching keyword "color filter space photography"

+Urban Astronomer Paul Salazar, The Exploratorium's very own Adam Esposito and more demonstrate how to deal with the parameters and the unforgettable experiences that await with simple to no equipment, the right conditions, and some decent timing.
+Join Exploratorium scientists Paul Doherty and Isabel Hawkins for a live webcast as they share information about the Rosetta Mission, which is due to be "woken up" on January 20th, 2014.
+Rosetta is a spacecraft en route to Comet 67P/Churyumov-Gerasimenko, where it will make the most detailed study of a comet ever attempted.
+Join JoAnne Hewett, a theoretical physicist from the SLAC National Accelerator Laboratory, and Maria Spiropulu, a Caltech experimental physicist working at CERN, who came to the Exploratorium to speak with us about the implications of the Higgs discovery.
+With a roll of thin plastic diffraction grating and some "stolen" sunlight, artist and exhibit developer Pete Stephens transformed the interior of the Palace of Fine Arts into a dazzling riot of spectral color.
+As he works to recreate the effect at the new Exploratorium at Pier 15, Stephens recounts the challenges—and the inspiration—of this expansive experiment in light.
 In February 2013, Curiosity drilled into a rock called "John Klein" and then analyzed the sample material with its on-board scientific instruments.
 On March 12, NASA announced that the analyses show conditions on Mars were once favorable for life!
 Join us to learn more about this breakthrough discovery.
 On Mars, as on Earth, sometimes things can take on an unusual appearance.
 A case in point is a shiny-looking rock seen in a recent image from NASA's Curiosity Mars rover.
 Watch the Exploratorium's construction process from December 2010 to November 2012 in under two minutes.
 Come see for yourself—doors open at Pier 15 on April 17, 2013.